jonnonz1/nz-statute-book/acts/public/1992/health-and-safety-in-employment-act-1992.md

 ### 30 Functions of inspectors
 The functions of an inspector are—
-  (a) To help employers, employees, and other persons to improve safety at places of work, and the safety of people at work, by providing information and education; and
+  (a) to help employers, employees, and other persons to improve safety at places of work, and the safety of people at work, by providing information and education; and
-  (b) To ascertain whether or not this Act has been, is being, or is likely to be complied with; and (c) To take all reasonable steps to ensure that this Act is being complied with; and (d) All other functions conferred on inspectors by this Act or any other enactment.
+  (b) to ascertain whether or not this Act has been, is being, or is likely to be complied with; and (c) to take all reasonable steps to ensure that this Act is being complied with; and (d) all other functions conferred on inspectors by this Act or any other enactment.

 ### 31 Powers of entry and inspection
 (1) For the purpose of performing any function as an inspector, any inspector may at any reasonable time enter any place of work and—
-  (a) Conduct examinations, tests, inquiries, and inspections, or direct the employer or any other person who or that controls the place of work, to conduct examinations, tests, inquiries, or inspections:
+  (a) conduct examinations, tests, inquiries, and inspections, or direct the employer or any other person who or that controls the place of work, to conduct examinations, tests, inquiries, or inspections:
-  (b) Be accompanied and assisted by any other people and bring into the place of work any equipment necessary to carry out the inspector's functions:
+  (b) be accompanied and assisted by any other people and bring into the place of work any equipment necessary to carry out the inspector's functions:
-  (c) Take photographs and measurements and make sketches and recordings:
+  (c) take photographs and measurements and make sketches and recordings:
-  (d) Require the employer, or any other person who or that controls the place of work, to ensure that the place of work or any place or thing in the place of work specified by the inspector is not disturbed for a reasonable period pending any examination, test, inquiry, or inspection:
+  (d) require the employer, or any other person who or that controls the place of work, to ensure that the place of work or any place or thing in the place of work specified by the inspector is not disturbed for a reasonable period pending any examination, test, inquiry, or inspection:
-  (e) Require the employer, or any other person who or that controls the place of work, to produce documents or information relating to the place of work or the employees who work there and permit the inspector to examine and make copies or extracts of the documents and information:
+  (e) require the employer, or any other person who or that controls the place of work, to produce documents or information relating to the place of work or the employees who work there and permit the inspector to examine and make copies or extracts of the documents and information:
-  (f) Require the employer, or any other person who or that controls the place of work, to make or provide statements, in any form and manner the inspector specifies, about conditions, material, or equipment that affect the safety or health of employees who work there.
+  (f) require the employer, or any other person who or that controls the place of work, to make or provide statements, in any form and manner the inspector specifies, about conditions, material, or equipment that affect the safety or health of employees who work there.
 (1A) An inspector may do any of the things referred to in subsection (1), whether or not— (a) the inspector or the person whom the inspector is dealing with is in the place of work; or (b) the place of work is still a place of work; or